quicwg/multipath/draft-ietf-quic-multipath.md

 sent to that node over different paths.
 All packets sent to a zero-length CID are numbered in the same number space.
 Out of order delivery is likely, which causes inflation of the number of acknowledgement ranges and of the the size of ACK frames.
-This proposal specifies algorithms forf{# controlling the size of acknowledgement packets.
+This proposal specifies algorithms for controlling the size of acknowledgement packets.
 Senders that accept to use multiple paths when sending to a node using zero-length CID will have to use special logic to minimize the impact of multipath